pestphp/docs/plugins/parallel.md

 <a name="overview"></a>
 ## Overview

 Pest is the first testing framework to ship with first-party support for parallel testing.
+By default, Pest executes your tests sequentially within a single process.
-Using this feature, you can drastically reduce the time it takes to run large test suites.
+However, you may greatly reduce the amount of time it takes to run your tests by using the Parallel plugin, which allows you run tests simultaneously across multiple processes.

 **Source code**: [github.com/pestphp/pest-plugin-parallel](https://github.com/pestphp/pest-plugin-parallel)